mouseless/baked/docs/layers/domain.md

 ## Configuration Targets

-This layer provides `IDomainTypeCollection` and `DomainModelBuilderOptions` configuration targets for building `DomainModel` and `DomainServicesModel` configuration target to generate `IServiceAdder` in `Bake` mode.
+This layer provides `IDomainTypeCollection` and `DomainModelBuilderOptions` configuration targets for building `DomainModel` and `DomainServiceCollection` configuration target to generate `IServiceAdder` in `Bake` mode.

 ### `IDomainTypeCollection`